Athwale/Archery-clock/README.md

 ## V2
 Current design which uses Raspberry pi 3 and is controlled over wi-fi using a smartphone or other computer.
 Built to be more modular and easier to build or repair.

-## V1
-Older obsolete design build on Raspberry pi 2.
-Controlled by a wired switch box.

 ## PCBs
 The pcb DXF and Gerber designs are exported from copper side and must be mirror flipped on the board.
 To produce correct pcb.
 Drill files are included, but should be checked and adjusted according to your needs.